 Demand for kiwi aversion training is growing as more people hear about it.
-As well, more and more landowners are only providing access to hunters with trained dogs and, in some areas, DOC will only provide hunting permits to people whose dogs have been certified as showing avoidance behaviour at the training courses.
+More and more landowners are only providing access to hunters with kiwi trained dogs and, in some areas, DOC will only provide hunting permits to people whose dogs have been certified as showing kiwi avoidance behaviour at the training courses.

 How kiwi aversion training works

 Before a dog can be trained to avoid kiwi, it must have been taught basic obedience so that it does what its owner asks.

 As part of the training, dogs are walked, usually not on a lead, past a few different props – things such as a stuffed kiwi or kiwi nesting material.
 If the dog shows an interest in these objects, it gets a short sharp shock from the trainer, via a special collar.
 The dog quickly learns that these objects are something to stay away from.

 The dog is then walked past similar props and, if it avoids them, is certified as having shown consistent kiwi avoidance behaviour.
 Refreshers are held, usually after 12 months or less, to make sure the dog remembers what it has learnt.

-You can see a video of the training in action here.
+You can see a video of kiwi aversion training in action here.

 Does kiwi aversion training work?

-In 2006, staff at DOC’s Hauraki Area initiated research on dogs they had put through avoidance training to see how well it was working.
+In 2006, staff at DOC’s Hauraki Area initiated research on dogs they had put through kiwi aversion training to see how well it was working.
 This research has not yet been published, but its results suggest that avoidance training for dogs is a useful tool to help kiwi.

 Among other things, the research found:

 - Every dog showed avoidance to a prop it had been corrected on immediately after the correction.

 - All dogs remembered after one month, and 87% remembered after one year.